garatc/MSIAudit/README.md

 -   For **each** whitelisted package, scans for potentially dangerous `CustomActions` (those running with `NoImpersonate` between `InstallInitialize` and `InstallFinalize` that run with elevated privileges).
 -   Generates a comprehensive audit report in both **TXT** and **HTML** formats.

-- **This script could also be useful if your target system is older and doesn't have the MS patch installed.
-Just remove the part where the registry whitelist is cross-referenced and include all MSI packages.**
+- **This script can also be useful if your target system is older and doesn't have the MS patch installed.
+Just use the -ScanAll switch.**

 ## Sample Report